connorkeefe/TicketMaster/README.md

 ** Important to note: ticketmaster only allows 5000 daily calls on the discovery API daily so this script is designed to make around 4000 calls per day

 #### AWS RDS DB Setup
-** Feel free to reconfigure the code to write to a local db file, should be simple change to init() in ```db/db_api.py```

 1. Create an RDS db on AWS, choose from free tier -> Engine: PostgreSQL, Size: db.t4g.micro
+3. May need to modify the RDS security group to make sure your IP can access the database
-2. Create a password for this db, remember this
+4. Create a password for this db, remember this
-3. Set the Password and Endpoint (in Connectivity & Security tab) of the db as environment variables:
+5. Set the Password and Endpoint (in Connectivity & Security tab) of the db as environment variables:

 ```export DB_HOST="your-endpoint-here"```
 ```export DB_PWD="your-password-here"```